metamorph-inc/openmeta-mms/docs/reference_modeling/domains/cad/cad_concepts.rst

    Antenna component with a CAD Joint Connector

-See the :ref:`connectors` section of the :ref:`concepts` chapter for more information on Connectors.
+See the :ref:`connectors` section of the :ref:`components` chapter for more information on Connectors.

 Composing Assemblies
 ~~~~~~~~~~~~~~~~~~~~